 While growing up my parents would "bomb" the house when we had plans to be out of town for a couple of days.

-Although they worked okay, the cleanup afterwards was always labor intensive because we had to wipe down all of the cabinets and countertops, vacuum the furniture and carpet and make sure we didn't miss any spots that contained the insecticide.
+Although it worked okay, the cleanup afterwards was always labor intensive because we had to wipe down all of the cabinets and countertops, vacuum the furniture and carpet, and make sure we didn't miss any spots that contained the insecticide.

 Considering the amount of time it takes to prepare your house, the cleanup afterwards and the fact the active ingredients don't penetrate your carpet very well, I don't recommend using a flea fogger to control fleas inside your home.